 79% say it's true to size.

 Size and fit

 The high-top profile of the Converse Chuck Taylor All Star Core Hi was initially designed to give ample support for the basketball.
-Thus, the brand incorporated padded ankle and insole for the enhanced support.
-It has a lace up closure all the way up to the ankle to maximize the support on and off the hard court.
+Thus, the brand incorporated a padded ankle and insole for enhanced support.
+It has a lace-up closure all the way up to the ankle to maximize the support on and off the hardcourt.

 Also, Converse launched this in various colorways suitable for a diverse breed of consumers.
-Because of its perennial look, this shoe was adopted by a multitude of end users, from the sports to the music world and the fashion domain.
+Because of its perennial look, this shoe was adopted by a multitude of end-users, from sports to the music world and the fashion domain.